 Enter up to 100 relevant 10-digit National Provider Identifier (NPI) numbers to view their Quality Payment Program participation status for the selected performance year.

-QPP Participation Status for eligible clinicians includes MIPS eligibility as well as APM participation.
-Please note that this tool is a technical resource only and does not officially determine eligibility for any clinician, group, or organization.
+QPP participation status for eligible clinicians includes MIPS eligibility as well as APM participation.
+Please note that this tool is a technical resource only and doesn’t officially determine eligibility for any clinician, group, or organization.

 |Level||Practice Name||Eligible||Reason(s)||Other Factors|